-Read our post on the best vehicle to live in.
+Read our post on the best van to live in.
 Once you have a general idea of what van you want to buy, it’s time to start hunting!
-First, lets start with some general tips, then go onto how to inspect a campervan to live in.
+First, let’s start with some general tips, then go onto how to inspect a campervan to live in.

 General Tips When Choosing A Van